chemerisuk/better-dom/README.md

 Check out [live demo](http://chemerisuk.github.io/better-dateinput-polyfill) the [extension repository](https://github.com/chemerisuk/better-dateinput-polyfill).

 ## Getter and setter
-One of the unclear moments about standard DOM APIs is notion of properties and attributes for a element.
-Every time a developer wants to get some value he or she needs to decide which value to grab.
-Usually reading a property _is faster_, but a lot of people don't know that or just always use attributes to keep the accessing the same everywhere in a code.
+Standard DOM APIs have a notion of property and attribute for a element.
+Usually reading a property _is faster_, but a lot of people don't know that or just alway use attributes to keep access the same everywhere in a code.

-To fix that the library introduces smart getter and setter.
+To fix this confusion better-dom introduces smart getter and setter.